ghbrown/ghbrown.github.io/content/test.md

 This page has uncharacteristically narrow text, which can expose issues in the style and structure of the website.
 I keep it around for that purpose.
+It adds itself to the menu automatically for easy navigation, but since no other pages add themselves like this, don't worry about the text styling in the menu.
 -->

 # header